 If you wish to secure the bath to the stand, spread construction adhesive on the surface of the stand, and place the bath on top.
 Keep in mind that this will make it more difficult to move the bath, if necessary.

-Tip: Birds and other pollinators like pebbles or rocks to stand on while they bathe and drink, so add a few to the water.
+Tip: Birds and other pollinators like pebbles or rocks to stand on while they bathe and drink, so add a few to the saucer so that the height of the rocks is at or slightly above the water level.

 - 14-inch and 12-inch plastic plant saucers